DomResc/actio/README.md

+# ⚠️ Warning: Work In Progress

+Everything described in this repository is still under active development (WIP) and subject to significant changes.
+Features, architecture, and documentation may change frequently.

 # Actio

 **Actio** is an open source tool for knowledge management and project management, designed for individuals and teams, with a focus on security, privacy, real-time collaboration, and methodological flexibility.